Zeno and Anti-Zeno Effects in Dark-State Dynamics Under Thermal Dephasing: A Numerical Study: Results

 Before presenting the full parameter scans, we show a compact numerical illustration within the reduced three-state basis $\{|1\rangle|00\rangle$, $|0\rangle|01\rangle$, $|0\rangle|10\rangle\}$.
 We start from the dark initial state $|0\rangle_{ph}(|01\rangle - |10\rangle)_{at}$, which is a coherent antisymmetric superposition of the single-excitation atomic states.
 Thermal dephasing acts as a ``which-atom'' measurement: it primarily suppresses the off-diagonal coherence between $|01\rangle_{at}$ and $|10\rangle_{at}$, while not directly transferring population between the energy eigenstates.

-The two population surfaces in Fig. \ref{fig:dephasing_notes_plots} visualize the time evolution within the basis $\{|1\rangle|00\rangle$, $|0\rangle|01\rangle$, $|0\rangle|10\rangle\}$.
-In panel (a), which shows a shorter time window, the initially pure dark state begins to lose phase coherence.
+The two population surfaces in Figures \ref{fig:dephasing_notes_plots_1} and \ref{fig:dephasing_notes_plots_2} visualize the time evolution within the basis $\{|1\rangle|00\rangle$, $|0\rangle|01\rangle$, $|0\rangle|10\rangle\}$.
+In Figure \ref{fig:dephasing_notes_plots_1}, which shows a shorter time window, the initially pure dark state begins to lose phase coherence.
 The population then gradually redistributes within the reduced manifold.
-In panel (b), which shows a longer time window, the populations approach a quasi-stationary regime close to equal sharing, i.e., $p \approx (1/3, 1/3, 1/3)$.
+In Figure \ref{fig:dephasing_notes_plots_2}, which shows a longer time window, the populations approach a quasi-stationary regime close to equal sharing, i.e., $p \approx (1/3, 1/3, 1/3)$.
 This behavior is conceptually important: in this reduced model, the dephasing noise does not drive the system to a state orthogonal to the dark state.
 Instead, it washes out coherence and leads to a mixed state that still retains a finite projection onto $|\Psi_D\rangle$.
-This behavior is seen most clearly in panel (c) of Fig. \ref{fig:dephasing_notes_plots}.
+This behavior is seen most clearly in Figure \ref{fig:dephasing_notes_plots_3}.
 The fidelity $F(\hat{\rho},\hat{\sigma}_D)$ decreases from 1 at $t=0$ but then approaches an asymptote near $0.33\approx 1/3$.
 In the three-state basis, this asymptote has a simple interpretation: when the reduced manifold approaches an approximately maximally mixed state, $\hat{\rho} \approx I_3/3$, the overlap with any normalized pure state supported on the same manifold is $F(\hat{\rho},\hat{\sigma}_D) = \mathrm{Tr}(\hat{\rho},\hat{\sigma}_D) \approx 1/3$.
 Therefore, even though dephasing destroys the phase coherence that makes the state perfectly dark, it cannot completely eliminate the dark component in this setting.
 A finite fraction of the state remains ``dark'' in the sense of having a nonzero projection onto $|\Psi_D\rangle$.

-\section{Concluding discussion and future work}
+\section{Concluding Discussion and Future Work}

-In this work, we have systematically investigated the influence of thermal dephasing—an effective description of continuous QND monitoring—on the stability of dark states in a two-atom cavity QED system.
-By numerically solving the Lindblad master equation for the Tavis--Cummings model, we have mapped out the parameter regimes in which measurement-induced dephasing leads to either accelerated or suppressed dark-state dynamics.
+In this work, we have systematically investigated the influence of thermal dephasing---an effective description of continuous QND monitoring---on the stability of dark states in a two-atom cavity QED system.
+By numerically solving the Lindblad master equation for the TC model, we have mapped out the parameter regimes in which measurement-induced dephasing leads to either accelerated or suppressed dark-state dynamics.